-As a college student or a fresher with little-to-no work experience you might think it is hard to write an appealing resume.
+As a college student or a fresher with little-to-no work experience you might think it is hard to write an appealing student resume.
 In most resume writing tips you will read that your work history should be the most important part of your resume.
 The truth is that even without any work experience your resume is a crucial document when you are applying for a job.

 Start with the basics